 Here you’ll find liturgical moments that you could cut and paste into your own worship bulletins (with credit to the Rev. Elsa A. Cook, please) and other times you’ll find in this stewardship blessing or this way of marking the weeks of Lent.
 You’ll also find my musings on how liturgy works as I do here and here.
 Still other times, you’ll find posts about how liturgy changes me.
 Because it does.
 Each and every time.
 You’ll even find some samples of past sermons here and a more recent one here.

-On Tuesdays, or perhaps more occasionally than that, you’ll often find new Ingredients for Worship posted on my blog with prayers and other goodies to spice up any celebration of worship.
+Though I was once more consistent in adding these ingredients, I do occasionally add new Ingredients for Worship on my blog with prayers and other goodies to spice up any celebration of worship.
 Most of the time inspiration will come from the Revised Common Lectionary.

 If you are looking to spice up your liturgical practice within your congregation or find yourself looking for a preacher on Sunday, please contact me and we’ll see what we can cook together.